 The best way to avoid this is to be proactive about your legal privacy obligations, starting with having a strong privacy policy drafted for your business.

-Best Practices For Keeping Your Privacy Policy Compliant
+Best Practices For Maintaining Website Privacy Compliance

 As a business owner, it’s crucial to stay informed about regulations that impact your business.
 Monitoring changes in privacy regulations will help ensure your privacy policy remains compliant with the latest legal requirements.
 Remember, privacy and data laws are not stagnant, they are subject to change – make sure you have a process for staying updated and making any necessary changes.